AndrewPlewe/StableDiffusion-By-Parts/README.md

 # StableDiffusion-By-Parts
+# WARNING USE AT YOUR OWN RISK PROTOTYPE SOFTWARE NOT FOR PEOPLE WHO DON'T UNDERSTAND CODE
+nicer version will come later.

-Slice and dice the Stable Diffusion pipeline, saving to a TIFF file (what I'm calling "TIFFSD") in between sections.
+Slice and dice the Stable Diffusion pipeline, saving to a TIFF file (what I'm calling "TIFFSD" format) in between sections.

 This is prototype code, so it has hard-coded values and requires manual love to use it for anything other than testing.
 A Huggingface account is required at this stage, unless you change that part of the code yourself, which is fine.